How Much Rent Can I Afford?

 - Other Costs—Aside from recurring rent payments, there are other costs associated with renting.
 Upfront costs such as a security deposit, application fee, insurance, and pet deposit can be mandatory.
 Recurring utility costs such as internet, water, gas, and electricity will need to be accounted for also (some may already be included in rent).
 In addition, most renters will need to furnish their new rental property.

 - Size—There are considerations such as number of bedrooms, number of bathrooms, and square footage.
-In addition, renters should ensure there is enough cabinet and closet space for their belongings, as well as enough living space for their pets.
+In addition, renters should ensure there are enough cabinet and closet spaces for their belongings, as well as enough living space for their pets.